0xPolygonMiden/miden-node/docs/external/src/network-operator/sequencer.md

 without replacing registrations.
 An invitation `PUT` without an account preserves its current registration.

 The registry is stored in `miden-allowlist.sqlite3`, separately from the block database.
 Chain bootstrap does not create it.
-Starting the sequencer administration API creates an empty registry if none exists, including when promoting an existing full node.
+Starting the sequencer creates an empty registry if none exists, including when promoting an existing full node.
 Existing registries are loaded without replacing their entries.
 Startup does not apply migrations.
 `miden-node migrate --data-directory node-data` applies allowlist migrations only if the registry exists.

+The public `RegisterAccount` RPC uses this registry even when the administration listener is disabled.
+It binds an unused invitation to an account.
+See [Account Registration](../rpc/public-api.md#account-registration) for the request and retry behavior.

 Back up the registry separately.
 It is not replicated with blocks.
 Restore it before starting a replacement sequencer to preserve invitations and registrations.
 Without a restored registry, the replacement starts with an empty allowlist.